Tunzeki/moniepoint/README.md

-# Moniepoint Take Home Test for the Data Engineer Position: Babatunde Ademusire's Submission
+# An End-To-End Data Engineering Project

 ## Introduction

-This documentation covers how I approached the two questions in the take home test.
+This documentation covers how I approached the two questions in the take-home test for a data engineering position I applied for.
 The instructions to complete the test can be found [here](/Instructions_(1).docx)

 ## Question 1
 The first question was to write a query that fetched the following monthly metrics from the New York City taxi trip dataset which is stored in a [Clickhouse database accessible here](https://github.demo.trial.altinity.cloud:8443/play):